Education-Victory/Education-Victory/README.md

 2. Learning through listening: Users can initiate a topic, such as:
     Time: April 1, 2025, 7:00 pm PST
     Activity: I don't know the solution to this question, hope someone can discuss it with me.
-3. Users can initiate a topic to study a specific subject as a team, discuss it after reading a video, article, or paper (using ChatGPT to ask and try to answer questions together).
+3. Users can initiate a topic to study a specific subject as a team, and discuss it after reading a video, article, or paper (using ChatGPT to ask and try to answer questions together).
 4. Users can initiate a topic to complete a project as a team.

 ### Project-based Learning